By Lee Ann Obringer

 - Have visual aids and exhibits created

-If your trial will be heard by a jury, then the selection of that jury is very important.
+If a jury will hear your trial, then jury selection is essential.
 Jury pools are pulled from the big list of registered voters in your area.
-In some courts, the judge will ask the potential jurors all of the questions, but in others the attorneys will also be allowed to ask questions.
-The jurors are questioned in order to screen out anyone who has personal knowledge of the case, knows someone on either side of the case, or has had a similar experience to the one presented in the case.
-If allowed, the attorneys may ask additional questions in order to screen out potential jurors who may not support their side of the case.
+In some courts, the judge will ask the potential jurors all of the questions, but in others, the attorneys will also be allowed to ask questions.
+The jurors are questioned to screen out anyone who has personal knowledge of the case, knows someone on either side of the case, or has had a similar experience to the one presented in the case.
+If allowed, the attorneys may ask additional questions to screen out potential jurors who may not support their side of the case.
 The selected jurors are sworn to decide the case impartially.

 At the Trial…